NRE-Lab-UW/luci_wheelchair/README.md

 ## Running the Docker Container
 > [!NOTE]
-> These steps are to be used on Linux (Ubuntu), but docker will NOT work on WSL2 on Windows
+> These steps are to be used on Linux (Ubuntu)
+> Install Docker Desktop for Windows to use in WSL2

 1. Clone this repository
 2. `cd` into the root of this repo